PKU-Alignment/omnisafe/docs/source/saferl/lag.rst

 Lagrangian methods
 ~~~~~~~~~~~~~~~~~~

-Constrained MDP's are often solved using the Lagrange methods.
+Constrained MDPs are often solved using the Lagrange methods.
 In Lagrange methods, the CMDP is converted into an equivalent unconstrained problem.
 In addition to the objective, a penalty term is added for infeasibility,
 thus making infeasible solutions sub-optimal.